heinwessels/Factorio-HallOfFame/mod_files/modpage.md

 Therefore, if you install this mod then this Hall of Fame will occasionally appear behind your main menu, showcasing the graceful movement of full belts, speeding robots and some rumbling rockets.
 They will run almost indefinitely, which also makes for an amazing *screensaver*!

+And remember, this mod won't effect your UPS at all, since these simulations isn't loaded while you're playing your save.

 Check out this trailer accompanied by beautiful Wintergatan music that showcases the mod (click on the image):

 [![Factorio Hall of Fame Trailer](https://github.com/heinwessels/Factorio_HallOfFame/blob/main/youtube_link.jpg?raw=true)](https://youtu.be/pBgLwkLgsWs "Factorio Hall of Fame Trailer")